FeatureBaseDB/featurebase/docs/installation.md

     You're good to go!

-#### Use Docker

-1. Install Docker.

-2. Confirm that the Docker daemon is running in the background:
-    ```
-    docker version
-    ```

-    If you don't see the server listed, start the Docker application.

-3. Pull the official Pilosa image from Docker Hub:
-    ```
-    docker pull pilosa/pilosa:latest
-    ```

-4. Make sure Pilosa is installed successfully:
-    ```
-    docker run --rm pilosa/pilosa:latest help
-    ```

 #### What's next?

 Head over to the [Getting Started](../getting-started/) guide to create your first Pilosa index.